JetBrains/compose-multiplatform/tutorials/Context_Menu/README.md

    }
 }
 ```
-Right click on the Blue Square will show context menu with two items
+Right click on the Blue Square will show a context menu with two items